Okutsugaru-Imabetsu Station: Lines

 Okutsugaru-Imabetsu Station is served by the Hokkaido Shinkansen between Tokyo or Shin-Aomori and Shin-Hakodate-Hokuto.
 It used to be served by the Kaikyō Line between Aomori and Hakodate prior to the opening of the Hokkaido Shinkansen.
 After the beginning of the bullet train services, the Kaikyō Line is normally only used by freight trains.

 Station layout

 Before the Hokkaido Shinkansen stations were made, Tsugaru-Imabetsu Station had two opposed side platforms serving two tracks.
 There was no station building, but only a small weather shelter on the platform.
 The station was unattended.

 Although the station is in the middle of the 82 km section shared by the standard-gauge Hokkaido Shinkansen and the-narrow gauge Kaikyō Line, narrow gauge trains use separate tracks (two each) on the both sides of the Shinkansen station so that only bullet trains pass through the passenger platforms.

-It is physically connected to Tsugaru-Futamata Station on the JR East Tsugaru Line by an underground passage.
+Okutsugaru-Imabetsu is one of very few stations which is only served by Shinkansen trains, although it is physically connected to Tsugaru-Futamata Station on the JR East Tsugaru Line by an underground passage.
+However after flood damage on the Tsugaru Line in 2022 resulting in all stations north of Kanita (including Tsugaru-Futamata) being closed, it is now no longer possible to transfer to regular lines.